ziadabdelrehim/Social-Media-Android-App/README.md

 ## Features

 1. **Account Creation:**
-   - Users can create accounts by providing their name and phone number.
+   - Users can create accounts by providing their email, name and phone number.

 2. **Friend Management:**
    - Users can send and accept friend requests.